Table of Contents

 match variable:

-# Pattern matching cases here
+# Pattern matching cases here2. case Statement:

 Each case specifies a pattern to match against the variable’s value.
 The code block following the case is executed if the pattern matches.
 You can use guards (additional conditions) with case statements to refine the matching criteria.